Parenting and Education: Fostering Openness in ChildrenBy Dr. Margaret Paul

 December 01, 2008

-As parents, grandparents and teachers, we can foster openness to learning in children by focusing on their effort rather than on their abilities or achievements.
+As parents, grandparents and teachers, we can foster openness to learning in children by focusing on their effort rather than their abilities or achievements.

 What makes one child excited, and another fearful about trying new experiences?